nz-social-wellbeing-agency/mha_data_definition/README.md

 ## Dependencies
 * Since we are looking at the MHA population in the IDI it is necessary to have an IDI project if you wish to run the code.
 Visit the Stats NZ website for more information about this.
-* It is necessary to download and run the social investment analytical layer scripts so that the SIAL tables exist for creating agency interactions and cross agency outcomes for those experiencing MHA distress.
 * The MHA code requires access to the following schemas in IDI_Clean
 	* data
 	* moh_clean